|

 History of the polder model

 The Wikipedia article on the polder model makes it sound like it’s primarily a phenomenon of government, in which opposing parties compromise for the greater good.
 Certainly compromise is a key element of Dutch politics.
-The article traces it primarily to the 20th century, but I would argue that the idea is too culturally rooted to be that recent.
+The article traces it primarily to the 20th century.
+I would argue that the idea is too culturally rooted to be that recent.
 If it was that recent, I don’t think it would be so integral to other organizational structures like businesses and schools.

 The article does point out that the polder model may stem more literally from polders, i.e. the land created through building dikes and windmills to drain land and control water flow.
 In order for localities to maintain the level of water control they needed, they had to cooperate and compromise for the benefit of everyone.
 If this is true, the polder model goes all the way back to the Middle Ages.